laplace-live/shopify-helper/README.md

-# LAPLACE Shopify CSV Converter
+# LAPLACE Shopify Helper

+Shopify Helper is a set of tools to help you manage your Shopify store.

-Convert Shopify exported CSV to external providers
+- Convert Shopify exported CSV to external providers
+- Generate discount coupon codes for Shopify
+- Variant ID lookup based on SKU

 ## Supported Providers